Astraform Python provider proof path

 If you are running the host locally, keep the domain ID consistent across the manifest, the conformance run, and the host registration.
 Inconsistent IDs create avoidable integration failures.

-Verify host discovery
+Verify host discovery proof

 Verify runtime discovery